Find out about studying at Sussex with children or a partner and how to get visas for visitors.

 Applying for a dependant visa

-If you’re on a Student visa, your family may be able to apply for a dependant visa to join you in the UK for the duration of your course.
+If you’re applying for or have received a Student visa, your family may be able to apply for a dependant visa to join you in the UK for the duration of your course.

-• taking a postgraduate course at RQF 7 or above which lasts nine months or more, with the course starting before 1 January 2024.
-If your course starts on or after 1 January 2024, you can only have dependants in the UK if the course is a PhD, other doctoral qualification or a research-based higher degree.
-Masters courses do not meet this criteria.
+• studying a postgraduate course at RQF 7 or above which lasts nine months or more, with the course starting before 1 January 2024 or

 If you have family members applying for dependant visas and your course started on or after 1 January 2024, it is important that you check the course level on your CAS to make sure it states “RQF 7 – Research” or “RQF 8 Research”.
 This is how UKVI will determine that the course you are studying is at the required level to bring dependants.

-For PGT (Masters) students who started a course before 1 January 2024 and are applying for a new Student visa for that course after taking a break from or extending their studies, the course will still meet the eligibility criteria to bring dependants as the original course start date was before 1 January 2024.
+For Masters (RQF 7) students who started a course before 1 January 2024 and are applying for a new Student visa for that course after taking a break from or extending their studies, the course will still meet the eligibility criteria to bring dependants as the original course start date was before 1 January 2024.
 Any new CAS issued for this course will contain the original course start date.

 See the UKCISA website for full details of the requirements for a dependant visa.